 For example: “On a scale of 1 to 5/from I strongly agree to strongly disagree, to what extent do you agree with the following statements…” Or:

 These questions are familiar and easy to answer.
-At the same time, they are valuable to you because they give you simple, quantitative results, making them a great way to measure customer attitudes and opinions.
+At the same time, they are valuable to you because they give you simple, quantitative results, making them a great way to collect feedback and measure customer attitudes and opinions.
 Be sure to use the same scale throughout your survey to avoid confusing respondents.

 - Single-choice and multiple-choice questions – the classic of online surveys.
 These questions are easy to use, intuitive to complete, and easy to analyse.